OndrejTexler/Few-Shot-Patch-Based-Training/README.md

 ## License
-The code is released for research purposes only.
+* Released for research purposes only.
+* © Snap Inc. 2020

 ## <a name="CitingFewShotPatchBasedTraining"></a>Citing